Fresh Corn Fritters

 Ingredients

-1. In a mixing bowl, combine the flour, salt, and baking powder.
+1. Mix Dry Base: In a medium mixing bowl, whisk together the flour, salt, and baking powder.

-2. Beat the egg yolks; stir in the fresh corn kernels, pepper, flour mixture, and 1 tablespoon oil.
+2. Prepare Yolks: Beat the egg yolks in a separate bowl; stir in the fresh corn kernels, pepper, the flour mixture, and the 1 tablespoon of vegetable oil.

-3. In a separate clean bowl, beat the egg whites until stiff but not dry.
-Gently fold the whites into the corn batter.
+3. Whip Whites: In a clean, separate bowl, beat the egg whites until they form stiff peaks but are not dry.
+Gently fold these whipped whites into the corn batter to maintain an airy consistency.

-4. Heat about ½ inch of vegetable oil in a large skillet over medium heat.
+4. Heat Oil: Heat about ½ inch of vegetable oil in a large skillet over medium heat.

-5. Drop the batter by heaping tablespoonfuls into the hot oil.
-Fry until golden brown on the bottom, then turn and fry the other side.
+5. Fry to Golden: Drop the batter by heaping tablespoonfuls into the hot oil.
+Fry until the bottom is a deep golden brown, then flip and fry the other side until finished.

-6. Remove with a slotted spoon and drain on paper towels.
-Serve warm.
+6. Drain & Serve: Remove the fritters with a slotted spoon and let them drain briefly on paper towels.
+Serve warm, optionally with a side of maple syrup.

 Fresh Corn Fritters FAQ